 These protocols for responding to the COVID-19 pandemic apply to all employees (faculty, staff, student employees) and are rooted in protecting the health and safety of our students, employees, and the general public we interact with.
 This document is aligned and consistent with guidance from the Centers for Disease Control and Prevention, Iowa Department of Public Health, and Black Hawk County Public Health.

-All departments will be open by August 3, 2020.
+All departments were reopened on or by August 3, 2020.
 These protocols are intended to guide the next phase of operational levels for the fall semester.
 Our knowledge and understanding of the COVID-19 virus continues to evolve, and these protocols will be updated as appropriate as more information becomes available.

 Regularly Assess the Workspace